 Imagine hovering over or right-clicking on links upon a page you’re browsing and seeing additional information about the pages behind those links.

-Would you be interested in seeing some information about links on a page that you’re visiting before you click through those pages?
+Would you be interested in seeing some information about link annotations on a page you’re visiting before clicking through those pages?

-The kind of information that you might be shown could include:
+The kind of information that you might be shown in link annotations could include: